STAIRlab/opensees-gallery/content/en/examples/Example3/index.md

 The next 3 entries are the displacements at node 3, and the final 3 entries the displacements at node 4.

-## `pushover_analysis`
+## Pushover analysis

-In this example the nonlinear reinforced concrete portal frame which has undergone the gravity load analysis of Example 3.1 is now subjected to a pushover analysis.
+After performing the gravity load analysis on the model, the time in the domain is reset to `0.0` and the current value of all loads acting are held constant.

-After performing the gravity load analysis on the model, the time in the domain is reset to 0.0 and the current value of all loads acting are held constant.
 A new load pattern with a linear time series and horizontal loads acting at nodes `3` and `4` is then added to the model.

 The static analysis used to perform the gravity load analysis is modified to take a new DisplacementControl integrator.
 At each new step